sekoyo/lightgrid/NOTES.md

 ## Bugs

-- ⛔️ Cell selection not working on pinned columns
 - Clicking in row details selects closest parent cell.
 Don't change selection on item details clicks.

 # Do and Donts